oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 layout: post
 title:  "How to customize Pixhawk in your own project"
 date:   2016-05-24 20:52:16 +0200
-categories: jekyll update
+categories: pixhawk
 ---

 >
-> In this article, I will explain the basic architecture of Pixhawk source code.
+> In this article, I explained the basic architecture of Pixhawk source code.
 > And then how to customize it in your own project.

 * [0.
 Prequisite](#0)